Jabaca3/MemeBot/README.md

 !ltc
 !Hey

-Another Cool thing about this program is it gives you the top comment of the that just showed.
+Another Cool thing about this program is it gives you the top comment of the meme that just showed.

 !meme
 !topcomment